rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 ### Implementing GoPay Deeplink Callback

-In addition to the standard mobile apps flow, you may opt to implement a deeplink callback to redirect customer back from Gojek to their apps.
+In addition to the standard mobile apps flow, you may opt in to implement a deeplink callback to redirect customer back from Gojek to their apps.
 Please add gopay parameter in the [charge API request](#charge-api-request) .

 ```json